-We are a fiscally sponsored project of OneOC, an American Academy of Pediatrics Orange County Chapter, a 501(c)(3) nonprofit.
-We have received funding from the AAP Community Access to Child Health) project and a supported, in part, by Grant #H17MC26778 from the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau (Healthy Tomorrows Partnership for Children).
+We are a project of the American Academy of Pediatrics Orange County Chapter, a 501(c)(3) nonprofit.
+We have received funding from the AAP Community Access to Child Health (CATCH) Program and by Grant #H17MC26778 from the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau (Healthy Tomorrows Partnership for Children).